 As time went on, people figured out that links could be easily placed into blog posts, forums, guest books, and comment sections.
-Anchor text was discovered to be an enormous (almost obscenely so) ranking factor.
+Anchor text (the words that can be clicked) was discovered to be an enormous (almost obscenely so) ranking factor.
 Automation made things very fast and scalable, while overseas labor made bulk link building both cheap and effective.
 Links could be easily bought and sold, with little repercussions.

 Link networks became prominent, with thousands (perhaps even millions) of directories, blogs, and dummy sites all being built to farm links and game the search engines.